aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-aws.md

     This will create 4 key files under `~/$WORKSPACE/keys` directory:

-    - `public-keys.yaml`
+    - `public-keys.yaml`: This file contains all public keys for your validator and VFN, as well as your account address.
-    - `private-keys.yaml`
+    - `private-keys.yaml`: This file contains all private keys for your validator and VFN.
-    - `validator-identity.yaml`, and
+    - `validator-identity.yaml`: This file contains the public and private keys for your validator, as well as your account address.
-    - `validator-full-node-identity.yaml`.
+    - `validator-full-node-identity.yaml`: This file contains the public and private keys for your VFN, as well as your account address.

-    :::danger IMPORTANT
+    :::danger Backup your private keys

-    Backup your `private-keys.yaml` somewhere safe.
-These keys are important for you to establish ownership of your node. **Never share private keys with anyone.**
+    Your private keys are important for you to establish ownership of your nodes.
+Never share your **private** keys with anyone, and make sure to **backup** `private-keys.yaml` somewhere safe.
     :::

-11. Configure the validator information.
+11. Next, you will need to set your validator configuration.
+This includes setting the validator and VFN host names, which may be IP addresses or DNS addresses.
+This can be done by running the following command:

     ```bash
     aptos genesis set-validator-configuration \